NoahLensink/531_app/README.md

-# 531_app
+# 5/3/1 Planner

-This app automatically generates a month program for your powerlifting workouts using the 5-3-1 method.
-Full transparency: made by chatGPT
+This is a progressive strength training planner based on the 5/3/1 method.

+## Usage

+1. Clone the repo
+2. Run `npm install`
+3. Start with `npm start`